Laura Moore, M.Psy.

 In the last decade before pursuing my graduate studies in psychology, I conducted psychological and psychometric assessments for day treatment and outpatients in both public and private funded agencies.
 Additionally, I supervised a highly structured residential treatment program for youths aged seven to eighteen.
 In working with the youth and support staff, I provided and directed a high level of assessment, effective treatment planning, review, evaluation and support.

-Currently, I am near completion of my Masters in Clinical Psychology at Adler Graduate Professional School in Toronto.
-My current research focus is cultivating spousal attunement post trauma.
+I have completed of my Masters in Clinical Psychology from Adler Graduate Professional School in Toronto.
+My research focused on cultivating spousal attunement post trauma.
 I hold an Honours Bachelor of Science of Psychology from Trent University and a postgraduate degree in Youth Corrections and Interventions from Durham College.
 My previous contributions to academic research examined the relationship between language and cognition of children with both typical and atypical development.
 Additionally, I am a member of the Canadian Psychological Association, Ontario Psychological Association, Ontario Society of Adlerian Psychology and the North American Society of Adlerian Psychology.
+I am a Therapist at CFIR, working on the supervision of Dino Zuccarini.

 - Anger & Emotion Regulation